 Parting tools of almost any sort seldom give the best possible finish.
 If this is necessary part the workpiece off with an extra bit of material.
 Then turn the workpiece round and face it to the right length.

 Parting is done with a special tool.
-There are two varieties – those using a blade of HSS and those using carbide inserts.
-In both cases the cutting part will be held in a special toolholder.
+There are three main varieties – those using a blade of HSS. using a piece of HSS ground the the required shape and those using carbide inserts.
+When using a blade or an insert the cutting part will be held in a special toolholder.